First Simple Plugin

 .

-After adding all the files as mentioned above your resulting project structure should now look like this:
+After adding all the files mentioned above, your project structure should look like this:

 Plugin.Example